-You don’t need me to tell you why regular exercise is beneficial to your health and well-being.
+You don’t need me to explain why regular exercise benefits your health and well-being.
 The list of positive gains for those who work out daily is abundant and supported by evidence-based scientific research.

-However, today I want to share with you reasons why exercise during the current COVID-19 crisis is more essential than ever.
+However, I want to share why exercise during the current COVID-19 crisis is more essential than ever.

 Your thoughts and approach to exercise during this time will depend on where your relationship with exercise was pre-pandemic.